 Ashes to Ashes - would you choose a direct cremation like David Bowie?

 Think back to January 2016, it was a pre-Covid era and life was pretty different.
 David Bowie died at his Lafayette Street home in New York, having suffered from liver cancer for 18 months, on 10 January.
-He was reportedly 'secretly cremated' without any of his friends or family present, as he did not wish to have a funeral.
+He was reportedly 'secretly cremated' without any of his friends or family present, as he did not wish to have a funeral service.

 Inevitably, this also means that a lot of disposal service companies were set up in order to make money and take away any personal touches.
 You have Simplicity cremations, the direct cremation arm of funeral giant, Dignity Funerals and also Pure Cremation who launched at the end of 2015.